EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

    * UAD_2 = bstr containing opaque unprotected application data

    Note that 'protected' and 'signature' in the plaintext are taken from the COSE_Sign1 object, and that that only 'ciphertext' of the COSE_Encrypt0 object are used in message_2, see next bullet.
-If ID_CRED_V contains a single 'kid' parameter, i.e., ID_CRED_V = { 4 : bstr }, only the bstr is conveyed in the plainstext, i.e.,
+If ID_CRED_V contains a single 'kid' parameter, i.e., ID_CRED_V = { 4 : bstr }, only the bstr is conveyed in the plaintext, i.e.,

 ~~~~~~~~~~~
    plaintext = bstr .cborseq [ bstr / header_map, bstr, ? bstr ]